 Your partner in creating zero-carbon stations

-As a leading provider of both energy and facilities management services, ENGIE is in a unique position to develop comprehensive zero-carbon strategies for train stations, covering energy management, renewable generation, battery storage, facilities management and energy monitoring.
-Our range of in-house capabilities enables us to provide solutions for all factors that influence carbon emissions, from the way energy is generated to how it is consumed, managed and monitored.
+As a leading provider of energy, facilities management and smart building services, ENGIE is in a unique position to develop comprehensive zero-carbon strategies for rail estates and traction systems, covering energy management, monitoring and storage, renewable generation and facilities management.
+Our range of in-house capabilities enable us to provide solutions for all factors that influence carbon emissions, from the way energy is generated to how it is consumed, managed and monitored.

 Blueprint for decarbonisation

 To support the decarbonisation of train stations, we have devised a zero-carbon blueprint that can be adapted to suit the specific layout, architecture, facilities and functions of stations of all sizes.
 Our decarbonisation strategies are relevant to your whole estate, including depots and operational centres.

 We can reduce energy use by introducing energy-efficiency measures and new technologies to manage and control energy consumption.
 Simple, quick-win measures include installing LED lighting, which gives the same – or better – quality illumination, while using significantly less electricity.
 We can introduce more energy-efficient equipment, such as boilers or heating, ventilation and air conditioning (HVAC) systems, alongside more intelligent controls to ensure energy is not wasted.